 Other Bookshelf Design Ideas

-Now, if you have a child whose name just can’t be shortened to 4 letters, consider other designs.
-Below are some suggestions you can find on Amazon.
+Now, if you have a child whose name just can’t be shortened to 4 letters, consider other designs like those below:

 The design possibilities are endless.
 You can even add a design that specifies the genre of books for that particular